 Daniel Wanschura

-Host and Executive Producer of Points NorthEver since he was young, Dan has been fascinated with radio.
-From hearing the dulcet tones of John Gordon broadcast Minnesota Twins games, to staying up late listening to radio theater, he was captivated by the imaginative medium.
+Host and Executive Producer of Points NorthEver since he was young, Dan has been fascinated with audio.
+From hearing the dulcet tones of John Gordon broadcast Minnesota Twins games, to staying up late listening to radio theater, to creating a podcast when hardly anyone knew what that word meant – he's been captivated by the imaginative medium.

-Dan has received numerous awards for his reporting including Edward R. Murrow regional awards and national PMJA awards.
-His work has also been heard on NPR, Minnesota Public Radio, Michigan Radio, and BirdNote.
+Dan's reporting has garnered numerous awards including a national Edward R. Murrow Award and many PMJA awards.
+His work has also been featured on top podcasts and radio stations across the country including 'Snap Judgment', 'Science Friday', NPR, 'The Pulse', Michigan Public, Minnesota Public Radio, Ideastream Public Media, and 'BirdNote'.

-Dan enjoys going on long walks his wife and son, going on road trips, and bonfires with friends at his favorite Lake Michigan beach.
+Dan enjoys going on long walks his wife and two boys, road tripping, and bonfires with friends at his favorite Lake Michigan beach.
 He is also a lover of the Oxford comma — much to the chagrin of his editors.

 -